We treat everyone in an honest and ethical way, and we take our social responsibilities seriously:

 Community support: KidsAid

-To continue our support in the community for 2022, we’re so pleased to announce our chosen charity of the year: KidsAid.
-Founded in 2007, KidsAid is a Northampton, England based charity born out of the realization that there was a considerable lack of provision for young people who had suffered trauma.
+For 2023, we’re so pleased to announce that we are continuing to support our 2022 chosen charity of the year: KidsAid.
+Founded in 2007, KidsAid is a charity in Northampton, England, born out of the realization that there was a considerable lack of provision for young people who had suffered trauma.

 KidsAid is on the front line of a growing mental health crisis, with referrals to their team more than doubling since the start of the pandemic.

-Through the mediums of art, dance, drama, and play, their fantastic team of therapists supports children of all ages struggling with bereavement, illness, neglect, bullying, abuse, family breakdown, and other traumatic circumstances.
+Through the mediums of art, dance, drama, and play, their fantastic team of therapists support children of all ages struggling with bereavement, illness, neglect, bullying, abuse, family breakdown, and other traumatic circumstances.

 We were highly impressed by KidsAid’s extensive therapy program for parents and caregivers too, giving each child the best possible chance to break intergenerational trauma and move forward with their lives.